dhagmann/deliberation-assets/projects/constructive_disagreement/super_sabbatical_wbl/dealsheet_deal_special_terms.md

 author: Emily Hu
 ---

-Please describe any special terms in your deal.\*
+**Please describe any special terms in your deal**.\*

 ---

-> Enter a description of special terms here.
+> Enter a description of any additional terms and conditions related to the deal.